 Flu vaccination time!

-However the "nasal" flu vaccinations for our patients aged 2 or 3 (on 31st August 2017), and any patient aged 2 to less than 18 years old in an "at risk" group will not be available until later in the month.
+The 'nasal' flu vaccinations for our patients aged 2 or 3 (on 31st August 2017), and any patient aged 2 to less than 18 years old in an 'at risk' group are also available to book appointments for.

 Eligible patients are those:

 - aged 2 & 3 on 31st August 2017 (nasal flu vaccine)